 Michelle P. Durham, MD, MPH, FAPA, DFAACAP is the Vice Chair of Education in the Department of Psychiatry at Boston University School of Medicine (BUSM)/Boston Medical Center (BMC).
 She is a board certified physician specializing in pediatric and adult psychiatry with additional board certification in addiction medicine.
 Her public health and clinical roles have always been in marginalized communities.
 She is dedicated to health equity and advocacy for equitable mental health treatment globally and locally.
-Dr. Durham practices clinically at Boston Medical Center (BMC), is the Training Director for the BMC general psychiatry residency program, the Associate Director for the Boston University School of Medicine (BUSM)/BMC Global and Local Center for Mental Health Disparities and an Assistant Professor of Psychiatry at BUSM.
+Dr. Durham practices clinically at Boston Medical Center (BMC), the Associate Director for the Boston University School of Medicine (BUSM)/BMC Global and Local Center for Mental Health Disparities and Clinical Associate Professor of Psychiatry at BUSM.

 Dr. Durham’s public health and clinical roles have always been in marginalized communities.
 She is dedicated to health equity and advocacy for equitable mental health treatment globally and locally.
 Her research focuses on workforce development that reflects groups historically excluded from medicine, training and education for both the pediatric workforce and mental health professionals.
 She is the Director of Clinical Training for the BMC Transforming and Expanding Access to Mental Health in Urban Pediatrics (TEAM UP) grant funded Initiative to bring mental health care into the pediatric primary care setting in federally qualified community health centers.
 Through the TEAM UP initiative she developed an e-course for the pediatric care team to build foundational skills in working with children and adolescents with behavioral health concerns.
 She is the PI for two federally funded HRSA (Health Resources and Services Administration) grants: Maternal and Child Health Collaborative Office Rounds and the Achieving Culturally Competent and Equitable Substance use Services (ACCESS) Training Program.